RockhurstHS/STEAM-Blog/_posts/2018-04-01-STEAM-Supports-Catholic-Education.md

 [Hurtado Scholars](https://www.rockhursths.edu/pages/about-us/about-us---hurtado-scholars-program).
 [Service](https://www.rockhursths.edu/pages/news/news---year-of-mercy-continues).
 [Athletics and more.](https://www.youtube.com/watch?v=qH1193YZyFA)

-<i>This is the beauty of St. Ignatius's words of "Finding God in All Things."</i>
+<i>This is the beauty of St. Ignatius's wise words of "Finding God in All Things."</i>

 When I honestly pray and reflect on where the STEAM initiative fits into Rockhurst’s Catholic identity, I feel the Good Spirit at work.
 Through the lens of STEAM, the school’s Catholic Identity is crystal clear.